Extravenger/scanVenger/README.md

 A tool built along the OSEP course, the idea came from when attempting to find hosts and open ports inside an internal network, but from windows machine.

 > [!CAUTION]
-> There might be false positives regarding hostname resolving on machines that does not exist on the same domain.
+> There might be false positives regarding hostname resolving on machines that does not exist on the current domain.

 ## Features